 December 31,

-2022 2021
+2023 2022

 (%) (%)

 Federal statutory rate 21 21

-Change in valuation allowance - 5
+Change in valuation allowance (3) -

-State income taxes, net of federal credits 2
+State income taxes, net of federal benefit 1 2

-Removal of net operating losses and other credits (24) (25)
+Removal of net operating losses and other credits (16) (24)

-Impact of state tax rate change 1
+Impact of state tax rate change (1) 1

-Stock compensation and other permanent items (1)
+Stock compensation and other permanent items (2)

 Effective income tax rate

 Pursuant to Internal Revenue Code of 1986 ("IRC") Sections 382 and 383, annual use of the Company's net operating loss and research and development credit carryforwards may be limited in the event a cumulative change in ownership of more than 50% occurs within a three-year period.
 The Company has not completed an IRC Section 382/383 analysis regarding the limitation of net operating loss and research and development credit carryforwards.
-Until this analysis has been completed, the Company has excluded the deferred tax assets for net operating losses of approximately \$24.5 million and a research and development credit of approximately \$3.6 million generated through December 31, 2022 from its deferred tax asset.
+Until this analysis has been completed, the Company has excluded the deferred tax assets for net operating losses of approximately \$25.8 million and a research and development credit of approximately \$3.6 million generated through December 31, 2023 from its deferred tax asset.
 When this analysis is finalized, the Company plans to update its unrecognized tax benefits accordingly.
 The Company does not expect this analysis to be completed within the next twelve months and, as a result, the Company does not expect that the unrecognized tax benefits will change within twelve months of this reporting date.
 Due to the existence of the valuation allowance, future changes in the Company's unrecognized tax benefits will not impact the Company's effective tax rate.

-Significant components of the Company's deferred tax assets at December 31, 2022 and 2021 are as follows:
+Significant components of the Company's deferred tax assets are as follows:

-December 31,
+D December 31,

-2022 2021
+2023 2022

 Deferred tax assets :

-Acquired technology \$ - \$ 543,000

-Stock compensation expense 1,825,000 1,413,000
+Stock compensation expense \$ 1,839, 000 \$ 1,825,000

-Capitalized R&D 125,000 -
+Capitalized R&D 161, 000 125,000

-Lease liability 29,000 3,000
+Lease liability - 29,000

-Accruals and other 136,000 110,000
+Accruals and other 294, 000 136,000

-Total deferred tax assets 2,115,000 2,069,000
+Total deferred tax assets 2,294, 000 2,115,000

 Deferred tax liabilities :

-Right of use asset (29,000) (3,000)
+Right of use asset - (29,000)

-Total deferred tax liabilities (29,000) (3,000)
+Total deferred tax liabilities - (29,000)

-Less valuation allowance (2,086,000) (2,066,000)
+Less valuation allowance (2,294, (2,086,000)

-Net deferred tax assets (liabilities) \$ \$
+Net deferred tax assets (liabilities) \$ - \$ -

-The deferred tax assets and valuation allowance as of December 31, 2022 increased by \$20,000, compared to an increase of \$444,000 as of December 31, 2021.
+The deferred tax assets and valuation allowance as of December 31, 2023 increased by \$208,000.
 The Company carries a full valuation allowance against these deferred tax assets, therefore, the adjustments had no effect on the balance sheets, statements of operations and cash flows for the periods presented.

-At December 31, 2022, the Company has federal and California net operating loss carryforwards of approximately \$100.0 million and \$52.1 million, respectively.
-The federal and California net operating loss carryforwards begin to expire in 2027 and 2028, respectively, unless previously utilized.
-The portion of federal net operating losses created after 2017 of approximately \$38.2 million do not expire and will carry forward indefinitely.
-At December 31, 2022, the Company also has federal and California research tax credit carryforwards of approximately \$2.4 million and \$1.5 million, respectively.
+At December 31, 2023, the Company has federal and state net operating loss carryforwards of approximately \$105.8 million and \$53.6 million, respectively.
+The federal and state loss carryforwards begin to expire in 2027 and 2028, respectively, unless previously utilized.
+The portion of federal net operating losses created after 2017 of approximately \$43.9 million do not expire and will carry forward indefinitely.
+At December 31, 2023, the Company also has federal and California research tax credit carryforwards of approximately \$2.4 million and \$1.5 million, respectively.
 The federal research credit carryforwards will begin expiring in 2027 unless previously utilized.
 The California research credit will carry forward indefinitely.
-Furthermore, under U.S. tax legislation enacted in December 2017, although the treatment of tax losses generated before December 31, 2017 has generally not changed, tax losses generated in calendar year 2018 and beyond do not expire, but may only offset 80% of the Company's taxable income.
+Pursuant to U.S. tax legislation enacted in December 2017, tax losses generated in calendar year 2018 and beyond do not expire, but may only offset 80% of the Company's taxable income.
 This change may require us to pay federal income taxes in future years despite generating a loss for federal income tax purposes in prior years.